wescale/kubernetes-formation/Day-2/Pods/exercise-1/README.md

 # exercise-1: Create a pod, execute commands inside then delete it

-In this exercise, you will create an Nginx and modify the served content.
+In this exercise, you will create an Nginx and modify it to serve specific content.
 Then you will connect to it.

 ## Start the pod